 If you have a professional license as part of your profession or trade, a conviction may impact your ability to keep it.
 Additionally, you must consider how a conviction will effect your future ability to get a job in the profession you are seeking.

 #9 Appeal and Parole

 No criminal case evaluation is complete without an analysis of what issues must be preserved for appeal, and when you'll be eligible for parole.

-Are you facing criminal charges?
+Are you facing a charge?

 Contact Houston criminal defense attorney

 J. Vela for legal assistance with your case today!